braze-inc/braze-docs/_docs/_api/endpoints/export/campaigns/get_campaign_details.md

 ### Messages

-the `messages` response will contain information about each message. example message responses for channels are below:
+The `messages` response will contain information about each message.
+Example message responses for channels are below:

 #### Push channels